 Take Diane Poremsky.
 The Microsoft Outlook MVP and author of six books about Microsoft Office offers support on behalf of Microsoft as a Directly Expert.
 “It’s great that my answers and my knowledge are helping other customers.
 It feels great to be part of the solution for Microsoft — to help them power support and help them improve support for their users.”

 Diane has authored three books about Microsoft Office, and another three books on Microsoft Outlook.
 Now she shares her insight, experience, and knowledge as a Microsoft expert through Directly’s platform.

 Authenticity comes through with passionate users

 “Customers see that their interests and those of the expert align in a way that will never be true for contact center agents.” — Ian Jacobs, Forrester Principal Analyst

 One of the fundamental problems with managing call center agents is that they get paid even if they don’t successfully resolve issues.
 Independent experts hired for gig work are only paid when they solve problems.
 And, more importantly, because they usually have had hands-on experience with a company’s product or service, they are often intrinsically motivated to solve problems for fellow users.
 Additionally, they may have personally experienced the same issue, which inherently makes them more empathetic to the customer given they’ve felt the same confusion or frustration.

-“If your mantra is to create fans in every interaction, what better way than to recruit fans as your first line to talk to customers,” said Sue Morris, Microsoft’s GM of worldwide customer service.
+“If your mantra is to create fans in every interaction, what better way than to recruit fans as your first line to talk to customers,” said Sue Morris, Microsoft Git Hub’s Vice President of Customer Support.

 And because call center agents often don’t have the same level of product experience, their training often includes restricting many topics they can cover.
 As a result, instead of fluid conversations that can ultimately lead to troubleshooting, messages from agents often come off as robotic.
 Not to mention that it can be frustrating: